mpy-dev-ml/UmbraCore/README.md

 A sophisticated logging system developed by [Sebastian Kreutzberger](https://github.com/skreutzberger) and contributors.
 SwiftyBeaver's elegant API design and robust feature set have significantly enhanced UmbraCore's logging capabilities.
 We deeply appreciate the maintainers' commitment to providing such a reliable and well-documented logging solution.

 ## Licence
-This project is licensed under the GNU General Public License v3.0 - see [LICENSE](LICENSE) for details.
+This project is licensed under the [GNU General Public License v3.0](LICENSE)
 ---

 ## Copyright

 Copyright 2024-2025 Umbra Development Ltd. All rights reserved.

-UmbraCore is a trademark of Umbra Development Ltd.
+[UmbraCore](https://umbracore.dev) is a trademark of Umbra Development Ltd.

 This software includes components from other projects, [each under its own licence](docs/DEPENDENCIES.md).